opsxcq/blog/content/post/abusing-insecure-docker-deployments.md

 ### Create the network

-The very first step is to create a docker network where those containers will be created, so they can tak with each other:
+The very first step is to create a docker network where those containers will be created, so they can talk with each other:

 ``` shell
 docker network create pwnage